You want smart political talk without the meltdowns?

 They're not going to feel better.

-But the evidence that they're now gonna raise money, the Democratic Congressional Campaign Committee off of this issue, and they're using a gold star father as as the means to to raise the the the money here.
+But the evidence that they're now going to raise money, the Democratic Congressional Campaign Committee, off of this issue, and they're using a Gold Star Father as the means to raise the money here.

 I mean, I don't even know what to say.